-Don’t wait until appeals to defend positions in a sales and use tax audit
+Don’t wait for appeals to defend position in a sales and use tax audit

 With states more aggressively pursuing revenue, sales and use tax audit activity is ramping up.
 Companies can manage such an audit in ways that can save them time, money and effort.
 Far too often, companies take an unnecessarily adversarial approach to audits or ignore audits completely, figuring that they can just appeal any findings with which they disagree.

 By preparing for the audit, cooperating with the auditor and maintaining open channels of communication, companies generally get better results with considerably less aggravation.